Vietnam.vn - Nền tảng quảng bá Việt Nam

 Although the epicenter was far away, thousands of kilometers away from Vietnam, the fact that many people in Hanoi and Ho Chi Minh City could clearly feel the tremors is raising many concerns.

-Vietnam once had a 6.8 Richter earthquake.
+Vietnam once had a 6.8 magnitude earthquake.

 - The feeling of earthquake vibration depends on three main factors.

 The second factor is the wave propagation environment, which is the ground.
-For example, an earthquake in Myanmar will cause seismic waves to propagate from there to Hanoi or Ho Chi Minh City, which will be affected by the ground along the propagation path.
+For example, an earthquake in Myanmar will cause seismic waves to propagate from there to Hanoi or Ho Chi Minh City, which will be affected by the ground factor along the propagation path.

 Depending on the characteristics of the ground, the waves can be strengthened or weakened, although basically the farther they travel, the weaker they become.
 Historically, it has been recorded that places farther from the epicenter are more severely affected than those closer to the epicenter due to the resonance factor of the ground with the seismic waves.